Shinobytes/Dosui/README.md

 ![](https://github.com/zerratar/Shinobytes.Console.Forms/blob/master/samples/Screenshots/0.png)

-## Introduction
+Name not yet finalized, hence both combinations are available.

-Is a UI Framework similar to System.Windows.Forms but for Consoles, making it easy to create console applications that looks like old DOS applications.
+Dosui is an UI Framework similar to System.Windows.Forms but for Consoles, making it easy to create console applications that looks like old DOS applications.

 Shinobytes.Console.Forms is written in C#, .NET Framework v4.6.1 using Visual Studio 2017.